Alan Lester*

 https://liberatedafricans.org/about/essays.php

 Special Courts of Commission were established in Sierra Leone, Cuba, Rio de Janeiro, Tortola, Cape Town, St. Helena, Angola and Mauritius to act as this ‘third party’, overseeing the indenture process.
-The Liberated African project based at the University of Colorado is painstakingly trying to recover the ‘identity of each child, woman, or man documented by name’ in their proceedings.
+The Liberated African project based at the University of Colorado is trying to recover the ‘identity of each child, woman, or man documented by name’ in their proceedings.
 Corruption was rife, with court officials assigning the captives they most desired to their own homes, plantations and farms.
 Female apprentices were regularly coerced into sexual relationships with their allocated masters.

 https://www.slavevoyages.org/past/database#maps

-Some ‘liberated’ Africans were able to assimilate into Sierra Leonean society and attain a relatively high status.
+In Sierra Leone, the ‘liberated’ Africans were initially sold to colonists from a cattle pen.
+In the longer term, at least 75,000 were allocated to masters and mistresses as menial agricultural labourers or household servants, many of the children being handed over to missionaries to look after.
+Some were able to assimilate into Sierra Leonean society and attain a relatively high status.
 The most notable was Samuel Ajayi Crowther, who became the first Anglican Bishop of West Africa.
-In the Caribbean, Mauritius and the Cape Colony though, adults were put to work alongside or instead of enslaved people on plantations and farms, while children were ‘disposed of’ as personal servants.
-After the abolition of slavery in 1834, ‘liberated’ Africans, along with indentured Indian workers, helped former slave owners address the shortage in labour supply.
+However, adverts were issued for the recapture of others who absconded from their indentures, in the same way as they were for runaway slaves.
+In the Caribbean, Mauritius and the Cape Colony adults were put to work alongside or instead of enslaved people on plantations and farms, while children were ‘disposed of’ as personal servants.
+After the abolition of slavery in 1834, former slave owners were assigned ‘liberated’ Africans, along with indentured Indian workers, to address the shortage in labour supply.
 In Brazil and Cuba, they were bought, sold, and traded like enslaved people.
 Many had their terms of apprenticeship extended by years and even decades.

 The ‘disposal’ of these supposedly ‘freed’ people was not the end of the story.
 They remained subject to constraints that were inconceivable for free White subjects, including further involuntary relocation.
 From 1818 onward, approximately 3,500 were forcibly transported from Sierra Leone to British settlements along the Gambia.
 Some 15,000 were later transported to the West Indies to cover the labour shortage caused by emancipation.
 This was a majority of those ‘liberated’ by the West Africa Squadron after 1848.
+Most of the ‘liberated’ Africans taken to St. Helena were moved on again.
+The overwhelming majority of the 18,000 survivors from the 24,000 people taken to the receiving ‘depot’ were forcibly shipped to Caribbean colonies or the Cape Colony, some of them in terror of the fate that awaited them.
+None was returned to their African homeland.

 Despite some remarkable stories of a few among the ‘liberated’ Africans absconding and even pooling resources to buy ships to secure their own freedom, Anderson’s conclusion, and that of a great number of historians in a great many publications, is that ‘Liberated African migration was a morally ambivalent program of forced labor and relocation’.
+Those ‘rescued’ and ‘freed’ by the West Africa Squadron are often described by specialist historians not as ‘liberated Africans’, but as ‘Recaptives’.
+Long after the trans-Atlantic slave trade had ended and slavery had been abolished by the European colonial powers, Black people, including these ‘Recaptives’ continued to be treated as disposable units of labour.
+As Nancy Stepan put it, ‘just as the battle against slavery was being won by abolitionists, the war against racism in European thought was being lost’.

-3. The Memorial Design
+4. The Memorial Design

 The Proposed Memorial

-who it was impossible to do without’.1 However, the Kru were discharged from the vessel while it was still in the South Atlantic so it is unlikely that they collected the prize money which was awarded to the rest of the crew.
-Not one is listed on the memorial column in Jamestown’s Castle Gardens.
-Eliding the role of Kru all over again, the proposed memorial shows a White British officer guiding two enslaved Africans to freedom.
+Eclipsing Africans’ role in the ‘liberation’ of other Africans all over again, the proposed memorial shows a single White British officer guiding two enslaved Africans to freedom.
 The captive woman is still in shackles and supine while the man is breaking his chains as he arises.
-The design is not only based on the lie of ensuing freedom, but is also infantilising and patronising.
+The design is not only based on the lie of ensuing freedom, but is also racially infantilising and patronising.

 Biggar wondered in the Daily Mail ‘why on earth … they [Landsec] or anyone else’ would regard this memorial ‘as “non-inclusive” and “insensitive”’’.
 I think the answer is pretty obvious.
+In fact he gave it himself: it’s nothing more than ‘a story of white Britons doing good to black Africans’.

 *With thanks to Andrew Pearson, whose Distant Freedom: St Helena and the Abolition of the Slave Trade, 1840-1872, Liverpool University Press, 2016 is the best source on St Helena.